kw-ch/kw-ch.github.io/_projects/alphabot.md

 This is a university project for a robotics course.
 It uses an Alphabot2 kit from Waveshare with a Raspberry Pi 4 Model B as the controller.

-The main objective is to develop an autonomous mobile robot that can navigate localize itself within an arena and navigate to 3 target objects (the targets are fruits) and avoid obstacles such as ArUco markers and non-target fruits (there were 5 fruits total, so 3 of them can be targets and the remaining 2 are obstacles).
+The main objective is to develop an autonomous mobile robot that can localize itself within an arena and navigate to 3 target objects (the targets are fruits) and avoid obstacles such as ArUco markers and non-target fruits (there were 5 fruits total, so any 3 of them can be targets and the remaining 2 are obstacles).

 Here is an example of how the arena looks like:
 <p align="center">